open-appsec

 Using open-appsec K8S Custom Resources

-open-appsec configuration is done using Kubernetes Custom Resource Definition (CRD).
+open-appsec configuration is done using (CRD).
 Custom Resources are extensions of the Kubernetes API that allow powerful yet standard way of managing policies in a declarative way as well as using infrastructure-as-code paradigm.
 This support is an important goal of managing changes as part of your CI/CD processes.

 open-appsec provides seven CRDs.
 The main one is policy - which defines default behaviors that will apply to all Ingress rules and also behaviours that you wish to apply just to specific rules.
 The policy resource refers to all other CRDs.

 The Kubernetes API serves and handles the storage of custom resources.
-They can be accessed and managed using standard tools: kubectl, a REST client that you write, Go and Python client libraries and more.
+They can be accessed and managed using standard tools: kubectl, a REST client that you write, Go and Python and more.

 For example, to see available policies: